CMakePP/CMaize/docs/source/apis/options/cpp_parse_arguments.rst

 .. function:: cpp_parse_arguments(<_prefix> <_argn>)

+    Function for parsing the kwargs given to a CPP function.

     This function wraps the CMake function ``cmake_parse_arguments`` and makes it more user-friendly.
 The biggest addition is more error checking.
 This